 Trampolines can support more weight than a typical bouncer, so if multiple people will be jumping and you need high weight support, a trampoline may be the best option.

 A water bouncer is similar to a water trampoline, but its construction and performance is a little different.
 Rather than springs connecting the jump mat to the outer tube, a series of webbing connects the two.

-The webbing doesn’t allow for as high of a bounce as a trampoline, and bouncers can’t support as much weight as a trampoline either.
+The webbing doesn’t allow for as high of a bounce like a trampoline, and bouncers can’t support as much weight as a trampoline either.
 However, they only take 5-10 minutes to assemble and are a great option for children or teens.